mslegrand/pegr/README.md

 Some obvious  improvements to consider:
 *  More examples: there can never be too many examples
 *  Enhancing the tutorial
-*  Utility to list all references to rules have not yet been defined
-*  Utility to list all recursive rules. (need for porting a rule set to other peg based parsers)
 *  Ability to extend the basic grammar via some addon mechanism to customize (for convience/compatiblity with other pegs)
 *  Profiling and replacing R functions with C code